 A pension scheme must receive a notice no later than 31 July in the year following the tax year in which the annual allowance charge relates.

 For example, if an annual allowance charge relates to the 2015/16 tax year, then the deadline for submitting a scheme pays notice to a pension scheme would be 31 July 2017.
 Once a pension scheme has received a notice for scheme pays, and the necessary conditions have been met, it can’t be withdrawn.
 However, the amount of charge that an individual has asked their pension scheme to pay can be amended later by submitting a revised notice.

 The deadline stated above can be brought forward in the following circumstances:

-If benefits are taken or a BCE at age 75 occurs before 28 July 2015
+If benefits are taken or a BCE at age 75 occurred before 28 July 2015